Go Go Tales

 Go Go Tales is an independent 2007 film by Abel Ferrara.
-Ferrara based the film on The Killing of a Chinese Bookie, directed by John Cassavetes.
 It stars Willem Dafoe as a strip club owner and co-stars Bob Hoskins, Asia Argento and Matthew Modine.
 Ferrara had the cast improvise much of their lines.
 He described the film as his "first intentional comedy".

 Plot

 Ray Ruby, who manages Ray Ruby’s Paradise, is worried about fewer tourists visiting the establishment so he decides to hold a lottery to bring them in.
 Ray is running out of money but people expect to be paid, including the pole dancers.
 A landlady by the name of Lillian plans on using the spot for a Bed Bath & Beyond location if she does not receive rent money.

 Desperate for money to keep the establishment open, Ray tries to find the winning ticket of his own lottery.
 His brother Johnnie helps keep the strip club open.
 The film shows the lives of people who depend on the strip club and what the lack of money does to them.